esuyolu/Basic-Kotlin-Exercises/c.007-digitsSum/README.md

 # c.007-digitsSum
- a method that returns the sum of the digits of a number
+ a function that returns the sum of the digits of a number